VQMSoftware/LunarWolf-Browser-Desktop/README.md

 ### Windows

-Make sure you have build tools installed.
-You can install them by running this command as **administrator**:
+Make sure you have corepack enabled You can enable it by running this command as **administrator**:

 ```bash
 $ corepack enable